 Within the Careers Department we promote an interactive approach to developing skills and encouraging students to embrace life-long learning.

 This is a forward-thinking department committed to forging a very strong link between the demands of the curriculum and the reality of the world of work.
-This link between learning and earning is enhanced through visiting speakers, enterprise workshops, cross curricular projects and work experience.
+This link between learning and earning is enhanced through visiting speakers, enterprise workshops, cross curricular projects and work related learning.
 The range of activities we offer enables all our students to learn through work, learn about work and learn for work.

 Enterprise education is vital to our future economic success.
-A can-do enterprise mindset benefits the individual, be it in a work-related or social setting.
+A can-do enterprise mind-set benefits the individual, be it in a work-related or social setting.
 Our collaboration with Young Enterprise ensures that all students develop awareness of innovation, risk and change, running a business, and budgeting.
 These workshops enhance employability skills such as team work, problem-solving and communication.

 Our Head of Department, Mrs Gethin, is more than happy to meet with students to discuss their individual pathway.